Computer-Oriented Geoscience Lab

 • Lab members are encouraged to take anual breaks and vacation time.
 This is particularly important after periods of high stress (exams, thesis defense, qualifying exams, workshops, etc).
 Please let Leo know when you will be away.

-Time as a graduate students and as a postdoc is known to cause undue stress, resulting in consequences ranging from mild to extremely severe.
+Mental health: Time as a graduate student and as a postdoc is known to cause undue stress, resulting in consequences ranging from mild to extremely severe.
 Please reach out and use the resources in Health and well-being if you ever need help.

 We strive to be a part of the intellectual community at our host universities.
 As such, lab members should endeavor to be good university “citizens”, including: